-When I was younger, I went on a field trip.
-I can’t tell you much about when or how, because so many of the details surrounding it are hard to pin down, so please bear with me.
+When I was younger, I went on a field trip to something my brain insists on calling a monastery.
+I can’t tell you when or how, because so many of the details surrounding it are hard to pin down.
+Please bear with me.
+It’s hard enough just talking about it.

-I remember some things, like how high up we were, and how clean the air smelled.
-Mist curled around the monastery in soft, beautiful wisps that lingered longer than I expected.
-Clouds gathered and formed a floor around the peak of that place – a mountain, or a plateau, or even an artificial structure.
 Yet as high as we were, I never felt cold.
-Warmth radiated off the monastery, the kind of humid warmth I remember from meager school lunches.
-Wet pizza that left little trails of droplets on blue plastic trays right before I brought it up to my mouth.
-And it tasted horrible but I would eat it anyway, shove it in my mouth like I couldn’t get enough.
+Warmth radiated off the place, a humid warmth like meager school lunches.
+Wet pizza that left little trails of droplets on blue plastic trays right before I brought it up to my face.
+And it tasted horrible but we would all eat it anyway.

-They called it a monastery but it was more like a nursing home.
-It had that same smell, such a contrast from the pristine air outside.
+I keep saying monastery but it was more like a nursing home.
+The stink of oldness and illness fought with the pristine air outside until they gave up and became one smell.
 My sneakers squeaked on freshly-mopped tile as I walked through the halls alone, thick wooden doors closing behind me.
+My spit felt weird in my mouth.

 He took me past vats of liquid, tended to by people dressed like him.
 They smiled and bowed when they saw us, and my guide bowed back at them.
-I felt like I should too, but I don’t think I did.
+I probably was supposed to do the same, but I don’t think I did.
 They didn’t seem to mind.

 “This is where the longevity fluid is made,” my guide explained.
 “It’s created to mirror an amniotic environment as closely as possible while staying fresh for much longer than nine months.”
 Something in his eyes changed.
 “Much longer than nine months.”